shreyasgowda63/NS_3/src/simple-distributed/doc/simple-distributed.rst

 The delay model has a delay component that can be specified at the sending net device and a delay component specified in the channel.
-The delay model was designed to be abstract and generic delay that can include node location effects.
+The delay model was designed to be an abstract and generic delay that can include node location effects.
 The channel model does not directly represent any specific real network technology.